 After all, the gods reasoned, who would want to be ruled by a demon-king whose values could shift unpredictably - one who owed loyalty to the demonic dynasties that had battled and been vanquished by the gods after immense struggles?

-They appealed to the Preserver-God for help and were assured of intervention.
+They fervently appealed to the Preserver-God for help and were assured of His intervention.

-The demon-king initiated his grand yagna, closely supervised by his royal sage to ensure the precise observance of rituals.
+In pursuit of his goals, the demon-king initiated a grand yagna, closely supervised by his royal sage to ensure the precise observance of rituals.

-Upon completion, it was sometimes customary for kings to donate generously or honor requests made of them.
+Upon completion, it is customary for kings to donate generously or honor requests made of them.

 Such generosity mirrored the giver's means, courage, or mystical abilities.